jlonge4/bedrock_locust_bench/README.md

 ## Test Permutations

 By default, the framework tests:
-- 2 region prefixes × 3 service tiers × 3 prompt sizes × 3 user counts = **54 test permutations**
+- 1 region prefix × 3 service tiers × 3 prompt sizes × 3 user counts = **27 test permutations**

-Each test runs for 5 minutes, so the full suite takes approximately **4.5 hours** to complete.
+Each test runs for 1 minute, so the full suite takes approximately **27 minutes** to complete.

+**Note**: Different models are available in different regions with different service tiers.
+Refer to the [AWS Bedrock service tiers documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/service-tiers-inference.html) for region and model compatibility details.

 ## Output